rstrouse/ESPSomfy-RTS-HA/README.md

 This integration requires hardware that uses an ESP32 microcontroller and a CC1101 transceiver.
 Setup for this controller can be found at the [ESPSomfy RTS hardware repositiory](https://github.com/rstrouse/ESPSomfy-RTS).
 You must have one of these inexpensive radios configured for your shades.

 # Installation
 The easiest way to get going is to install this integration in Home Assistant using HACS as a [Custom Repository](https://hacs.xyz/docs/faq/custom_repositories/).
+In the custom repository url use the following url `https://github.com/rstrouse/ESPSomfy-RTS-HA`.

 As an alternative you may install it manually by copying the contents of the `custom_components` folder to the `config/custom_components` directory of your Home Assistant installation.

 ## Setup
 Once installed, ESPSomfy-RTS-HA will automatically detect any radio devices on your local network.
 Just browse to Home Assistant's Settings &rarr; Devices & Services and your ESPSomfy-RTS device will show up as available to configure.